daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 - Rapid deployment
 - Fullstack deployment e.g. authentication, API, storage, hosting, analytics
-- Amplify Studio is a visual development environment that integrates with Amplify CLI to manage backend services using graphical interface
 - Has pre-built React components for frontend usage
 - Support multiple platforms
 - Encrypts all data at-rest and in-transit automatically

+### Amplify Studio

+Amplify Studio is a visual development environment that integrates with Amplify CLI to manage backend services using graphical interface.

+### DataStore

+Amplify DataStore provides a persistent on-device storage repository for you to write, read, and observe changes to data if you are online or offline, and seamlessly sync to the cloud as well as across devices.

+You can use Amplify DataStore for synchronized offline and online data storage to provide a consistent API layer.
+This helps to ensure that Amplify-generated APIs remain loosely coupled with the frontend, facilitating independent scalability and updates.

 ## AWS Launch Wizard